245 Beacon is located on the south side of Beacon, between Clarendon and Dartmouth, with 243 Beacon to the east and 247

-On May 31, 1916, 245 Beacon was purchased from Isabelle Baird, by then a resident of New York City, by Robert Apthorp Boit.
+On May 31, 1916, 245 Beacon was purchased from Isabella Baird, a resident of New York City, by Robert Apthorp Boit.
 He was an insurance agent and lived in Brookline with his wife, Lillian (Willis) Boit.

 By the 1916-1917 winter season, 245 Beacon was the home of the Boits’ son-in-law and daughter, banker William Appleton Burnham, Jr., and Alice (Boit) Burnham.
 They previously had lived at 87 Beacon with his father, William Burnham, Sr. They continued to live at 245 Beacon during the 1920-1921 season, but moved thereafter to Brookline.

 Robert A. Boit had died in March of 1919, and on September 15, 1921, 245 Beacon was purchased from his estate by Richard Olney.
 He and his wife, Anna Kerr (McCullagh) Olney, made it their home.
 They previously had lived in Dedham.

 Richard Olney was a wholesale wool merchant.
 He had served as a Member of Congress from 1914 to 1920, but had been defeated for re-election in 1920.
 He frequently was known as Richard Olney, 2nd, to distinguish him from his uncle, Richard Olney, of 415 Commonwealth who served as US Attorney General and then Secretary of State during the Grover Cleveland administration.

 They continued to live at 245 Beacon in 1924, but had moved to The Grosvenor apartments at 261 Beacon for the 1924-1925 winter season, and then to 10 Fairfield.

 On June 23, 1924, 245 Beacon was acquired from Richard Olney by Dr. Patrick Somers Smyth.
 He and his wife, Irene Louise (Kennedy) Smyth, made it their home.
 They previously had lived in Brookline.
 They also maintained a home in Swampscott.